• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Maple Baked Donuts are a cake-like donut that are full of pure maple syrup flavor and dunked in a thick maple glazed icing.
-In less than 30 minutes you will have freshly baked donuts sitting on your table, just in time for breakfast!
+These baked maple glazed donuts are made with pure maple syrup flavor and topped with a thick maple icing.
+In less than 30 minutes you can have homemade donuts for breakfast, perfect for any donut lover!

 • They're baked, not fried.